Ever since the first iPhone release, there have been ever-growing numbers of fitness, health, and diet tracking apps.

 1. Behavior Change Approach

 Achieving long-term sustainable weight loss is all about creating healthier habits.
 (1) And this is something that Noom seems to understand, especially when you review their blog posts and the way the app is designed.

 Your journey starts with keeping track of everything you eat so that you can actually put some numbers in place and see what your energy intake and output is.

 Having this full understanding of what you’re eating allows you to make healthy lifestyle changes that you can actually measure.

 And the app supports and makes it easier for you to keep track of what you eat by showing you exactly what your calorie intake is.

 According to Noom, their database has grown to over 3.7 million options.
 I don’t think I could list out a thousand different foods, so it looks like they should have every possible edible product available.

 What you do is simply go to the Log Your Meals section and use the search functionality for what you ate.
 Then add the amount, and the app will calculate everything for you.

-Different foods are color-coded in green, yellow and red, with green having the lowest calorie count and red the most.
+Different foods are color-coded in green, yellow and red, with green foods having the lowest calorie count and red foods the most.
 A lot of users say that this functionality alone is helping them reduce their calorie intake enough to start losing some body weight.

 You can see the full Noom food list here.